ktbyers/ansible_course/ansible_ssh_errors.md

     p=18487 u=kbyers |  No authentication methods available

 'No authentication methods available' will occur if you do not have a password specified in your provider (and don't provide a password from the command line.

+    p=27885 u=kbyers |  connecting to host 10.10.10.10 returned an error
+    p=27885 u=kbyers |  timed out

+'connecting to host <ip_address> returned an error' occurs when you specify an IP address that is not listening on SSH.